You are working hard to increase your organic search traffic for your new blog. But never trust SEO data blindly.

 There are some similarities.
 But it would be hard to pinpoint my top-performing page if I only used one tool to measure.
 This is why you should never trust SEO data completely.

 The problem is that Google and Bing are ranking by clicks from search.

 Semrush and Ubersuggest are using algorithms that estimate page views based on ranking keywords.

-Because your ranking keywords are usually totally different on each of the four tools, you can’t say for sure which pages are your top five.
+Your ranking keywords are usually totally different on each of the four tools.
+You can’t say for sure which pages are your top five.